Air conditioning has changed America and will change the world; It is the design issue of our time.

 Many of the central changes in our society since World War II would not have been possible were air conditioning not keeping our homes and workplaces cool.
 Florida, Southern California, Texas, Arizona, Georgia, and New Mexico all experienced above-average growth during the latter half of the 20th century -- hard to imagine without air conditioning.

-Is air conditioning a luxury or a necessity?It's not a new debate, it's just marketing./Screen capture
+Is air conditioning a luxury or a necessity?Click to see larger version here/Screen capture

 I asked that question on Willis Carrier's 110th birthday, and concluded: